scothook/salesforce-clone-records-validation/README.md

 # salesforce-clone-records-validation
-An Apex validation that prevents a record from being cloned depending on a status field.
+An Apex validation rule that prevents a record from being cloned depending on a status field.

 Include the following in the Before Insert Apex Trigger for the target object.
 ```